-The Directors acknowledge their responsibilities for the preparation and true and fair presentation of the financial statements of the Company.
-In preparing the consolidated financial statements, the financial reporting standards in Hong Kong have been adopted, appropriate accounting policies have been used and applied consistently, and reasonable judgments and estimates have been made.
+The Directors acknowledge their responsibilities for the preparation of the consolidated financial statements of the Group that give a true and fair view.
+In preparing the consolidated financial statements, the Hong Kong Financial Reporting Standards have been adopted, appropriate accounting policies have been used and applied consistently, and reasonable judgments and estimates have been made.
 The Board is not aware of any material uncertainties relating to the events or conditions which may cast significant doubt over the Group's ability to continue as a going concern.
-Accordingly, the Board has continued to adopt the ongoing concern basis in preparing the financial statements.
+Accordingly, the Board has continued to adopt the ongoing concern basis in preparing the consolidated financial statements.